cs0320/assignment-zero/README.md

 >Many students go on to take 0200 after 0190, especially if they did not have a strong grounding in object-oriented programming prior to starting at Brown.

-We suggest taking 0200 before taking 0320.
+We strongly suggest taking 0200 before taking 0320.
 If you plan to move directly from 0190 to 0320, you should be aware that 0320 assumes a baseline familiarity with object-oriented programming in Java.
 While we do review _some_ OO material, there are many vital ideas that we can't cover, either in class or in gear-up sessions.
 There is no one assignment, or collection of readings, that can substitute for a full-semester experience in 0200---but for those of you who plan to skip 0200 regardless, the material below can provide some guidance.

 ## Readings

-We strongly suggest making use of the support material that 0320 provides, especially access to Joshua Bloch's _Effective Java (3e)_, which is available online via Brown's library. _Effective Java_ is not a "Java textbook"---you might consult 0200's lecture notes for that purpose.
+CSCI 0320 provides access to Joshua Bloch's _Effective Java (3e)_, which is available online via Brown's library. _Effective Java_ is not a "Java textbook"; you might consult 0200's lecture notes for that purpose.
 Rather, it's a series of focused OO design tips written by one of Java's authors; some are Java-specific, but often they even contain useful wisdom for OO programming outside Java.

 You should be able to access the book in two steps.
 * Navigate [here](https://www.oreilly.com/library/view/temporary-access/) to setup your Brown-affiliated account.
 Select "Brown University" and log in---note this login is Brown-managed.
 * Access the online reading [here](https://www.oreilly.com/library/view/effective-java-3rd/9780134686097/).
 Either click "Continue" or use the table-of-contents menu in the upper-right corner of the screen to begin.

-Here is a non-exhaustive list of readings in _Effective Java_ that will be useful in adopting the "0320 mindset" when it comes to OO programming early in the semester.
+Here is a (non-exhaustive) list of readings in _Effective Java_ that will be useful in adopting the "0320 mindset" when it comes to OO programming early in the semester.
 Some of these will be assigned reading for everyone, but we suggest getting an understanding of the core point of all of these.
+(Some reading is better than none!)

 * Encapsulation
   * Item 15: Minimize the accessibility of classes and members